Happy supports a limited form of error

 on the workings of a shift-reduce parser.
 Furthermore,

-different implementations of yacc
+different implementations of yacc appear to implement

 error recovery differently.
 Happy's limited error